Francisco X. Rivera: Biography

 Rivera joined the Time Warner Cable Deportes broadcast team in 2013 as the studio host of Los Angeles Sparks game coverage, as well as other shows within the network.
 Rivera made his debut as the Los Angeles Clippers' Spanish TV analyst during the 2011–2012 NBA season on games broadcast on Time Warner Cable.
 He performed the same role for the Los Angeles Lakers during the 2010–2011 season.

 A veteran of mixed martial arts Spanish broadcasts, Rivera currently works for King of the Cage as the host of Guerreros Hispanos, a weekly show on Azteca America.
 He had previously spent three years as the Spanish host and play-by-play announcer of the Zuffa-owned company World Extreme Cagefighting, calling all WEC live events in the United States on Versus, as well as in Mexico on Cadena Tres.

 Rivera is also a play-by-play announcer and on-air talent for DirecTV Latin America, broadcasting international matches including Spain's La Liga and the UEFA Champions League, as well as MLB and NBA.

-During 2007 and 2008, Rivera was the host of Los Angeles en Accion, the weekly Spanish TV show of the Los Angeles Angels of Anaheim on KWHY-22.
+During 2007 and 2008, Rivera was the host of Los Angeles en Accion, the weekly Spanish TV show of the Los Angeles Angels of Anaheim on KWHY-TV (channel 22).
 He also worked for the Los Angeles station as the host of El Show de Los Lakers during the 2007–08 NBA season.
 Starting in 2009, he called the action for the L.A.
 Angels of Anaheim on select games broadcast on ESPN Deportes Radio.

 Adding to his soccer experience, Rivera became the Spanish voice of the two-time Major League Soccer Champion Los Angeles Galaxy in its historical 2007 season featuring David Beckham.